wengio3/MechaCar_Statistical_Analysis/README.md

 ![Screen Shot 2021-03-22 at 1 22 52 AM](https://user-images.githubusercontent.com/74740339/111944061-27677900-8aad-11eb-806e-c67c909dcc83.png)

+ The MechaCar suspension coils' design specifications dictate that the suspension coils' Variance must not exceed 100 pounds per square inch.
+This analysis examines if the current manufacturing data does not meet this design specification for all manufacturing lots with a mean of 1500.01, 1499.57, 1499.0 lot1, lot2, and lot3 respectively in the total summery for all the alls the mean is 14.99.53 .
 _Important definitions:_

 * Mean: (average) of a data set is found by adding all numbers in the data set and then dividing by the number of values in the set.